tc39/proposal-async-context/README.md

 This increases the integrity of async context variables, and makes them easier to reason about where a value of an async variable comes from.

+## How does `AsyncContext` interact with built-in schedulers?

+Any time a scheduler (such as `setTimeout`, `addEventListener`, or `Promise.prototype.then`) runs a user-provided callback, it must choose which snapshot to run it in.
+While userland schedulers are free to make any choice here, this proposal adopts a convention that built-in schedulers will always run callbacks in the snapshot that was active when the callback was passed to the built-in (i.e. at "registration time").
+This is equivalent to what would happen if the user explicitly called `AsyncContext.Snapshot.wrap` on all callbacks before passing them.

+This choice is the most consistent with the function-scoped structure that results from `run` taking a function, and is also the most clearly-defined option among the possible alternatives.
+For instance, many event listeners may be initiated either programmatically or through user interaction; in the former case there may be a more recently relevant snapshot available, but it's inconsistent across different types of events or even different instances of the same type of event.
+On the other hand, passing a callback to a built-in function happens at a very clearly defined time.

+Another advantage of registration-time snapshotting is that it is expected to reduce the amount of intervention required to opt out of the default snapshot.
+Because `AsyncContext` is a subtle feature, it's not reasonable to expect every web developer to build a complete understanding of its nuances.
+Moreover, it's important that library users should not need to be aware of the nature of the variables that library implementations are implicitly passing around.
+It would be harmful if common practices emerged that developers felt they needed to wrap their callbacks before passing them anywhere.
+The primary means to have a function run in a different snapshot is to call `Snapshot.wrap`, but this will be idempotent when passing callbacks to built-ins, making it both less likely for this common practice to begin in the first place, and also less harmful when it does happen unnecessarily.

+## What if I need access to the snapshot from a more recent cause?

+The downside to registration-time snapshotting is that it's impossible to opt _out_ of the snapshot restoration to access whatever the snapshot would have been _before_ it was restored.
+Use cases where this snapshot is more relevant include

+- programmatically-dispatched events whose handlers are installed at application initialization time
+- unhandled rejection handlers are a specific example of the above
+- tracing execution flow, where one task "follows from" a sibling task

+As explained above, the alternative snapshot choices are much more specific to the individual use case, but they can be made available through side channels.
+For instance, web specifications could include that certain event types will expose an `originSnapshot` property (actual name to be determined) on the event object containing the active `AsyncContext.Snapshot` from a specific point in time that initiated the event.

+Providing these additional snapshots through side channels has several benefits over switching to them by default, or via a generalized "previous snapshot"
+mechanism:

+- different types of schedulers may have a variety of potential origination points, whose scope can be matched precisely with a well-specified side channel
+- access via a known side channel avoids loss of idempotency when callbacks are wrapped multiple times (whereas a "previous snapshot" would becomes much less clear)
+- no single wrapper method for developers to build bad habits around

 # Prior Arts

 ## zones.js